KenanHanke/rbloom/README.md

   it working for you.

-I started `rbloom` because I was looking for a simple Bloom filter dependency for a project, but the pure Python implementations were too slow.
-The only fast alternative I could find, `pybloomfiltermmap3` (written in C), showed undefined behavior on recent versions of Python (see below), so I made `rbloom` instead.
-It ended up being twice as fast and has grown to encompass a more complete API (e.g. with set comparisons like `issubset`).
+I started `rbloom` because I was looking for a simple Bloom filter dependency for a project, and the only sufficiently fast option (`pybloomfiltermmap3`) was segfaulting on recent Python versions. `rbloom` ended up being twice as fast and has grown to encompass a more complete API (e.g. with set comparisons like `issubset`).
+Do note that it doesn't use mmapped files, however.
+This shouldn't be an issue in most cases, as the random access heavy nature of a Bloom filter negates the benefits of mmap after very few operations, but it is something to keep in mind for edge cases.
-Do note that while `rbloom` only supports reading and writing its Bloom filter files in one sweep, `pybloomfiltermmap3` supports modifying them in-place with mmap.
-This is of limited utility in most cases due to the random-access-heavy nature of Bloom filters, which causes the entire file to be in memory after only a few operations in spite of mmap, but does more elegantly utilize the disk cache on most operating systems.
-As a rule of thumb, if you need Bloom filters larger than your system memory (one gigabyte stores around a billion items depending on the false positive rate), you should use `pybloomfiltermmap3` or a different type of probabilistic filter.

 ## Benchmarks